 The shoot-down of a Turkish air force RF-4E Phantom II in 2012 highlighted the inherent dangers of the fighter-recce mission.
 Reconnaissance-fighters have flown some of the most daring aerial missions, often flying alone deep in enemy airspace, relying on speed and guile for survival.
-A panel of experts was assembled to decide which aircraft would make the selection, in what become one of the most heated debates in Hush-Kit history.
+A panel of experts was assembled to decide which aircraft would make the selection, in what become one of the most heated debates in this site’s history.

 10. Supermarine Swift